Interpretable Bilingual Multimodal Large Language Model for Diverse Biomedical Tasks: Ethics Statement

 \section{Ethics Statement}

-The in-house dataset used in our research consists of existing retrospective data collected from a hospital, and is intended to advance research in healthcare.
-All data have been anonymized, which means that personal identifiers such as names, addresses, and contact details have been removed to protect the privacy and confidentiality of individuals.
+The in-house dataset used in our research consists of existing retrospective data collected from the hospital, and is merely intended to advance research in healthcare.
+All data have been anonymized.
+Personal identifiers such as names, addresses, and contact details have been removed to protect the privacy and confidentiality of individuals.
 The data is ensured to be analyzed and interpreted responsibly to avoid any potential negative impact on patients or individuals.
+We will only release the constructed data derived from public datasets.
+We understand that we are solely responsible for any legal violations with respect to our benchmark, and we accept all the risks associated with our research and any data we release.